by Bill McBride on 3/27/2017 07:01:00 AM

 Note: I follow several house price indexes (Case-Shiller, CoreLogic, Black Knight, Zillow, FHFA, FNC and more).
 Note: Black Knight uses the current month closings only (not a three month average like Case-Shiller or a weighted average like CoreLogic), excludes short sales and REOs, and is not seasonally adjusted.

-From Black Knight: Black Knight Home Price Index Report: September 2016 Transactions, U.S. Home Prices Up 0.1 Percent for the Month; Up 5.4 Percent Year-Over-Year
+From Black Knight: Black Knight Home Price Index Report - January 2017 Transactions: U.S. Home Prices Up 0.1 Percent for the Month; Up 5.4 Percent Year-Over-Year

-• September’s home price movement was relatively flat at the national level, with home prices ticking up just 0.1 percent from AugustThe year-over-year increase in this index has been about the same for the last year.
+• U.S. home prices at the start of 2017 continued the trend of incremental monthly gains, rising 0.1 percent from DecemberThe year-over-year increase in this index has been about the same for the last year.

-• Home prices in seven of the nation’s 20 largest states and seven of the 40 largest metros hit new peaks
+• Home prices in three of the nation’s 20 largest states and nine of the 40 largest metros hit new peaks

-Note that house prices are close to the bubble peak in nominal terms, but not in real terms (adjusted for inflation).
-Case-Shiller for September will be released tomorrow.
+Note that house prices are close to the bubble peak in nominal terms (just 0.3% below), but not in real terms (adjusted for inflation).
+Case-Shiller for January will be released tomorrow.